 This is how 2 referees rated Ciaran:

 I completed my Bachelor's degree in History at Oxford Brookes University, where I graduated with first-class honours in 2015.
 I went on to study for a Master's degree in British and European History at the University of Oxford, specialising in the history of witchcraft.
 I graduated with Distinction in 2016.
-I am soon to begin studying for my PhD in Scottish History at the University of Edinburgh, where I am researching the history of Scottish witchcraft.
+I am studying for a PhD in Scottish History at the University of Edinburgh.
+I am researching the history of Scottish witchcraft.
 I have been awarded a Jenny Balston Scholarship (2016-19).

 I am mainly interested in early modern history, witchcraft religion and magic, state formation and early modern political and legal history.
-Recently, I worked as a Research Assistant in the Department of History, Philosophy and Religion at Oxford Brookes University, where I proofread the Routledge History of Witchcraft (2016).
-Currently, I am a Research Assistant in the Department of English and Modern Languages, working on the project 'Mapping Stories of Witchcraft & Magic'.
+Recently, I worked as a Research Assistant in the Department of History, Philosophy and Religion at Oxford Brookes University, where I proof-read the Routledge History of Witchcraft (forthcoming, 2017).
+Recently, I worked as a Research Assistant in the Department of English and Modern Languages on the project 'Mapping Stories of Witchcraft & Magic'.